 The attorneys at Bick Law provide strategic advice and solutions to developers, owners, builders, contractors, lenders and other participants involved in real estate development activities.
 Our lawyers have a full understanding of the myriad of laws impacting real estate projects.
 We take a proactive approach in our legal practice, working with clients to identify and address environmental concerns before they evolve into costly legal problems.

 Our California environmental compliance lawyers regularly assist clients with permitting and development strategies that are comprehensive, timely and responsive to project needs and regulatory requirements.
 We have particular experience with Section 404 of the Clean Water Act and have helped clients navigate development projects through all applicable regulatory programs and court challenges.

 Section 404 of the Clean Water Act (CWA) establishes a permitting program regulating the “discharge of dredged or fill material into waters of the United States, including wetlands.”
-The Section 404 wetlands permitting process is administered by the U.S. Army Corps of Engineers.
+The U.S. Army Corps of Engineers administers the Section 404 wetlands permitting process.
 Wetlands permitting requirements are complicated and can significantly impact a development project’s design and costs.
 Noncompliance can lead to substantial penalties and complex restoration obligations.Projects that require federal Section 404 permits also can run into additional requirements under NEPA, CEQA, and the Endangered Species Act along with historic preservation issues.

 Our legal team also assists clients in structuring and negotiating a diverse range of real estate development projects.
 We represent institutional real estate investors and real estate investment trusts (REITs) in private equity transactions.
 Our lawyers also work with clients to draft and negotiate contractual provisions addressing environmental indemnity and other critical environmental issues in connection with land sales and financing agreements.